ckcr4lyf/saxrag.com/index.md

 I am a 1337 coder who enjoys server side technologies, encryption and privacy.
 I also love networking (The TCP/IP kind) and writing software revolving around such stuff.

-[qbit-race](https://github.com/ckcr4lyf/qbit-race) is a utility I wrote around managing torrents, sending notifications and confifuring rules to extract the maximum "racing" performance out of qBittorrent.
+[qbit-race](https://github.com/ckcr4lyf/qbit-race) is a utility I wrote around managing torrents, sending notifications and configuring rules to extract the maximum "racing" performance out of qBittorrent.
 Loved by members of the seedboxing community, it's one of my projects I am most proud of.

-[kouko](https://github.com/ckcr4lyf/kouko) is a bittorrent tracker I wrote in Typescript.
-I've always been intriguied by peer to peer technologies, and bittorrent is definitely my favourite.
-Toying around with the bittorrent protocol is what inspired me to write my own tracker, one which I could host as a public service as well.
-(An instance of kouko is hosted at tracker.mywaifu.best)
+[kiryuu](https://github.com/ckcr4lyf/kiryuu) is a bittorrent tracker I wrote in Rust.
+Inspired by bittorrent & my interest in peer-to-peer technologies, I decided to write my own tracker, the first being [in typescript](https://github.com/ckcr4lyf/kouko).
+I deployed it for public use (at tracker.mywaifu.best), and after hitting performance limits, [rewrote it in Rust](https://saxrag.com/programming/2022/06/05/Rust.html).

-[torrent-stats](https://github.com/ckcr4lyf/torrent-stats) is one of my first "real programs" that I wrote in C/C++, which utilizes C sockets to query UDP bittorrent trackers and C++ threads to parallelize the job, fetching a list of IPs that are sharing a particular torrent.
+[torrent-stats](https://github.com/ckcr4lyf/torrent-stats) is one of my first "real programs" that I wrote in C/C++, which utilizes C sockets to query UDP bittorrent trackers and C++ threads to parallelize the job, fetching a list of IPs that are sharing a particular torrent.  (soon to be oxidized???)

 [Bacryptup](https://bacryptup.saxrag.com/) is an end-to-end encrypted filesharing service I developed.
 The server never knows the file contents, and it offers a secure way share sensitive data.
 You can read more about it [here](/bacryptup)

 ### Experience

 My software engineering experience lies primarily in backend technologies, though I also do dabble in infrastructure related components such as docker / kubernetes and the like.
-I am a huge typescript fanboy, though I also do write a fair amount of Go.
+I am a huge typescript fanboy, slowly getting converted to Rust, and also write a fair amount of Go.

 For all my projects, I like to implement and do as much as I can myself - for instance avoid using tiny libraries (which exist for a good reason) and instead write the implementation myself.
 This stubornness has led to me learning a lot of things which I otherwise would have taken for granted.